transistorsoft/react-native-background-fetch/docs/INSTALL-AUTO-IOS.md

 3. If you intend to execute your own custom tasks via **`BackgroundFetch.scheduleTask`**, you must add those custom identifiers as well.
 For example, if you intend to execute a custom **`taskId: 'com.transistorsoft.customtask'`**, you must add the identifier **`com.transistorsoft.customtask`** to your *"Permitted background task scheduler identifiers"*, as well.

-:warning: A task identifier can be any string you wish, but it's a good idea to prefix them now with `com.transistorsoft.` &mdash;  In the future, the `com.transistorsoft` prefix **may become required**.
+:warning: A task identifier must be prefixed with `com.transistorsoft.`.

 ```javascript
 BackgroundFetch.scheduleTask({